 - rainwater harvesting to be re-used for landscape irrigation.

-We have worked closely with our community to develop a modern facility that includes the latest recreation and aquatic facilities for all ages and abilities.
+We worked closely with our community to design a modern facility that includes the latest recreation and aquatic facilities for all ages and abilities.

 Each space, including the accessibility and design features, has been determined based on community feedback across 3 stages of consultation to ensure we meet the needs of our users.

 As a result, we are delighted to be delivering a fun and engaging space that caters to a wide range of health and wellbeing needs for our community.

 There were a number of key topics and themes that arose during consultation.

 You told us you wanted more water spaces for different activities, such as warm water exercise and rehabilitation, swimming lessons and children’s play in addition to lap swimming.
 We prioritised adding in these programmable spaces and a 25m lap pool over a single 50m lap pool.

 You told us how much you love the sauna, so in addition to a bigger and better one in the new centre we have added a sauna facility to the Hawthorn Aquatic and Leisure Centre too.